dmitryweiner/neural-things/sonar/README.md

 - **Optimal timing**: burst/listen durations that capture reflections cleanly
 - **Best channel**: left vs right speaker may have different responses
 - **SNR patterns**: signal-to-noise ratio indicates detection reliability

+> **Note**: The default parameters in the app have been optimized based on calibration data analysis.
+For a typical Android device, the best settings are: **19000 Hz, Right channel, 8 ms burst, 80 ms listen, 256 frame size, 128 hop**.
+These defaults provide the best SNR (~13.7) and signal clarity for 1-meter distance measurements.

 ---